Rule 5101:2-13-02 | Application and amendments for a family child care provider license.

 (3) What is the timeline for requesting an amendment?

 (a) For a change in capacity, the provider shall request and be approved for the amendment prior to serving additional children.
+This includes submitting all corrective action plans required pursuant to rule 5101:2-13-03 of the Administrative Code.

 (b) For a change in location, the provider shall request the amendment at least thirty days prior to the last day at the current location.
 Failure to request within thirty days may result in a gap of care.
 Care shall not begin until the license has been transferred to the new location.